 After moving to Finland, it is necessary to register at the DVV office.
-To do so, please follow these following steps:
+First, check with the Student Services or International Services, if there will be a DVV pop-up registration day on campus.
+If not, follow these following steps:

-Step 1: Fill the online form available on DVV website and book an appointment from the DVV office Mikkeli: Registration of a foreign student | Digital and population data services agency (dvv.fi).
+Step 1: Fill the online form available on DVV website: Registration of a foreign student | Digital and population data services agency (dvv.fi).